-node is an object of class AgNode describing the node's location and other information attrs is a node attribute list as discussed in Section 4.
-It can be used for post-layout attribute changes to override values that were used for the layout.
+- node is an object of class AgNode describing the node's location and other information - ur is of class XYPoint and describes the upper right hand point of the bounding box (the lower left is 0,0) - attrs is a node attribute list as discussed in Section 4.
+It can be used for post-layout attribute changes to override values that were used for the layout. - radConv is used by Rgraphviz to convert Graphviz units to R plotting units.
+This argument will probably not need to be used a custom drawing function, but does need to exist.